metzdigital/Quiltscape/README.md

 An Inkscape extension that turns any vector path into a long‑arm quilting motion path.
 It lets you:

 - Preserve the draw order of the selected paths and animate them with play/pause/restart plus adjustable speed.
-- Scrub through the design with a progress slider to inspect any stitch in context.
+- Scrub through the design with a progress slider to inspect any stitch in context, including stitched/jump coloring.
-- Visualize the pattern as a multi-row pantograph (repeat count, rows, row spacing, stagger toggle, stagger percent) with a light-themed GTK preview.
+- Visualize the pattern as a multi-row pantograph (repeat count, rows, row spacing, stagger toggle + percent) with optional per-row mirroring (horizontal/vertical), global flips, and rectangular clipping so staggered rows stay flush edge-to-edge.
+- See safety cues: start/end Y-axis mismatch warning label plus yellow rings on endpoints when dY > 0.1 mm.
+- Optimize a stitched path to reduce self-overlaps while preserving geometry and endpoints, with a single-click toggle in the preview.
+- Export either the single pattern or the entire layout (repeats/rows/stagger/mirroring/flips) using a switchback path that alternates direction row-by-row without lifting the needle, keeping the sewn path continuous.
 - Export the resulting motion path as either a millimetre-true DXF polyline (machine-ready) or an animated GIF of the stitching motion—pick whichever fits your workflow.

 > **Note:** The machine formats included here rely on open, text-based encodings of the stitch path.
 Every format is generated from the same normalized point stream, so the files remain easy to post-process with vendor-provided converters if needed.